 Note: All talks are followed by a facilitated discussion.

 Transgressing Binaries: Activism & Academia – What are barriers that impede communication between the streets and the ivory tower?
-What value can campus and community activists have for each other?
+What value can campus and community activists bring to each other?
 How can we build effective bridges/coalitions?

-My Family Values: Lessons from a Generation of LGBTQ+ Rights Activism – Robyn Ochs draws upon three decades of experience as a LGBTQ+ rights activist, candidly discussing some of the mistakes as well as successes of the LGBTQ+ movement.
+My Family Values: Lessons from a Generation of LGBTQ+ Rights Activism – Robyn Ochs draws upon three decades of experience as an LGBTQ+ rights activist, candidly discussing some of the mistakes as well as successes of the LGBTQ+ movement.
 Where are we now?
 Where should we be heading?

-Imagining Our Lives – We are living in a time of tremendous advances in gay, lesbian, bisexual and transgender rights.
-But this process of change is every uneven: in some places LGBT people have more civil rights than ever before; in others our progress is being rolled back.
-Both popular support and homophobia are on the upswing.
+Imagining Our Lives – We are living in a time of tremendous advances in LGBTQ+ lives.
+But this process of change is very uneven: in some places, LGBTQ+ people have more civil rights than ever before; in others, our progress is being rolled back.
+Both popular support and resistance/backlash are on the upswing.
 Words of encouragement for these challenging times.